cfullelove/mcp-workspaces/README.md

 ```

 What tests do:
 - Build the current binary
 - Start the server for the chosen transport
-- Use MCP SDK clients (CommandTransport, StreamableClientTransport, SSEClientTransport)
+- Use MCP SDK clients (CommandTransport, StreamableClientTransport)
 - Call workspace_create and verify workspace on disk
+- Call REST mirror and verify behavior with and without Authorization

 ## Tool Behavior Notes

 - fs_read_text_file: mutually exclusive head/tail; returns totalLines when efficient
 - fs_search_files: prototype name-glob match with excludes on file names
 - fs_create_directory: idempotent, ensures empty directories tracked with .gitkeep
-- fs_edit_file: substring replace prototype; dryRun returns a unified-style diff
+- fs_edit_file: substring replace prototype; dryRun returns a diff

 ## Security & Limits

 - Local filesystem operations only; path traversal is blocked by SafePath
-- HTTP endpoints are not authenticated; for local development only
+- HTTP endpoints are unauthenticated by default; enable Bearer auth with flags/env as needed
 - Streamable HTTP supports session resumption
 - Media files are limited to 10MB in this prototype